Siddhesh179/Easycooking/README.md

-Food recipe App built by using Reactjs and Spoonacular API for receiving data
+Food recipe App built using Reactjs and Spoonacular API for receiving data